StatStud/book-club/content/posts/power-versus-force.md

 > A formula followed by all geniuses: **do what you like to do best, and do it to the very best of your ability**

 ## Chapter 16: Surviving Success

+True success enlivens and supports the spirit; it has nothing to do with isolated achievements, but instead relates to being accomplished as a total person, and attaining a lifestyle that benefits not only the individual, but everyone around them.
+Truly successful people's lives are empowered by the context of their accomplishments.

+However, with great power comes great responsibility.
+There are certainly geniuses who have fallen due to success, which weakens their relationships and hurts their health.

+It isn't that such people have acquired too much wealth, fame, or attention; it's that these influences distorted their egos and reinforced what might be called the small self instead of the big self.

+For context, the small-self is the human-nature part of us that's vulnerable to flattery; the big-self is an aspect of our more evolved nature, which is more humble and grateful for success.

+When we come to know the power figures of the world, it's striking to see how many are open, warm, and sincere, and view success as a responsibility.
+These are real successful people, and they actively work to treat all people as equal.

+> Why are the truly successful so humble.
+Because they realize that, deep down, they're channels/vessels acted through to create success in the outer world.

+As much as they identify with success, they have no anxiety about losing it, for solid confidence comes from the knowledge that the source of success is "in here".

+> By believing that the source of power lies outside oneself, one becomes powerless and vulnerable and, therefore, defensive and possessive.

+True success originates from within, independent of external circumstances.

+Success comes as the automatic consequence of aligning one's life with high-power energy patterns.

+> There are very few at the top; the world  of the mediocre, however, is one of intense competition, and the bottom of the pyramid is crowded.

+Charismatic winners are sought out; losers have to strive to be accepted.

+People who are loving, kind, and considerate of others have more friends than they can count; accomplishment in **every area** of life is reflected back to those who are aligned with successful patterns.

+Side note: Reminds me of Catherine W. As much resentment I had when I was younger, I admit that she simply had the right mindset.

 ## Chapter 17: Physical Health and Power